 Neets Bay Bear Adventure by Float Plane

 There we met our guide for a walk out to the river where the salmon swim upstream and into the waiting arms of the bears (and fishermen.)
 Before we barely left the dock, we ran across a bear snacking on the salmon that had beached themselves on the rocks.
-During the short walk through the woods to the viewing platform, we learned about the bears and the local ecology.
+During the short walk through the woods to the viewing platform, we learned about black bears and the local ecology.

 Ketchikan Outdoors